leechy/le-kit/src/components/le-card/readme.md

 A flexible card component with header, content, and footer slots.

-The card adapts its appearance based on the current mode:
-- `default`: Normal card display
-- `admin`: Shows slot placeholders for CMS editing
+The card uses le-slot wrappers for each slot area.
+In admin mode, le-slot shows placeholders for CMS editing.
+In default mode, le-slot acts as a transparent passthrough.

 ## Properties